skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 While the GBT vs DL debate can become emotionally loaded at times, there are some objective benefits to the latter approach:

 * Seamless online learning.
 As we generally train deep learning models using minibatches, it is straightforward to extend this to learning continuously on new data, without requiring a full retraining.
 GBTs cannot fully replicate this, as they are building an increasingly complex additive function.
 In order to update it, you'd have to either prune the function somehow (e.g. keep only first N trees and add new ones) or keep the tree structure and only update leaf values.
-Neither can guarantee optimality, while as a neural network is simply a collection of weight layers, you can fine-tune the whole model.
+Neither can guarantee optimality, while as a neural network is simply a collection of differentiable stacked weight layers, you can fine-tune the whole model.
 * Transferability.
 Closely related to the last point, it means we can reuse a learned model structure and use it for other tasks, or predict multiple things jointly.
 * Multimodal inputs.
 You had a tabular problem?
 But what if you can use some image data or free form text to improve the accuracy?
 DL allows to train these kinds of models jointly end to end.
 That's much more elegant than combining multiple models (with different APIs) for the same task.